stripe/stripe-connect-furever-demo/README.md

 - The connected account has no access to the Stripe dashboard

 The user will then onboard with Stripe via embedded onboarding.
 Thereafter, Connect embedded components will provide the UI surfaces for account management and dashboard UI elements with just a few lines of code.
 The demo website also uses the Stripe API to create test payments and payouts.
 This app also contains a basic authentication system.

-FurEver makes use of the following [Connect embedded components](https://docs.stripe.com/connect/supported-embedded-components):

-- `<ConnectOnboarding />` enables an embedded onboarding experience without redirecting users to Stripe hosted onboarding.
-- `<ConnectPayments />` provides a list to display Stripe payments, refunds, and disputes.
-This also includes handling list filtering, pagination, and CSV exports.
-- `<ConnectPayouts />` provides a list to display Stripe payouts and balance.
-This also includes handling list filtering, pagination, and CSV exports.
-- `<ConnectAccountManagement />` allows users to edit their Stripe account settings without navigating to the Stripe dashboard.
-- `<ConnectNotificationBanner />` displays a list of current and future risk requirements an account needs to resolve.
-- `<ConnectDocuments />` displays a list of tax invoice documents.
-- `<ConnectTaxSettings />` allows users to [set up Stripe Tax](https://docs.stripe.com/tax/set-up).
-- `<ConnectTaxRegistrations />` allows users to control their tax compliance settings.

-Additionally, the following preview components are also used:

-- `<ConnectCapitalOverview />` **preview** allows users to check their eligibility for financing, get an overview of their in-progress financing, and access the reporting page to review paydown transactions.
-- `<ConnectFinancialAccount />` **preview** renders a view of an individual [Financial Account](https://docs.stripe.com/api/treasury/financial_accounts)
-- `<ConnectFinancialAccountTransactions />` **preview** provides a list of transactions associated with a financial account.
-- `<ConnectIssuingCardsList />` **preview** provides a list of all the cards issued.

 ### Architecture